Conquer the Challenging Rainbow Mountain Trails: Explore the Best Tracks South of Rotorua

 Volcanic Lake Vista

-• The bright blue volcanic lake, shimmering under the sunlight.
+• The bright blue volcanic lake, shimmering under sunlight.

-• Deep red and ochre cliffs that rise dramatically in the background.
+• Deep red and ochre cliffs rising dramatically behind.

-• Steaming vents that hint at the area's intense geothermal activity.
+• Steaming vents revealing the area’s geothermal activity.

 Summit Panoramas